James T. Aubrey: Dominance and controversy

 CBS became so influential that when the fall schedules were announced, ABC and NBC would wait until CBS announced its rota before making plans to keep up, effectively making Aubrey programmer for all three networks.
 CBS enjoyed success with rural-themed sitcoms such as the Hillbillies, The Andy Griffith Show, Mister Ed, Green Acres, and Petticoat Junction.
-Paley highly disliked the CBS hit The Munsters, part of a trend of fantasy shows at the time that included CBS's My Favorite Martian and Gilligan's Island.
+Paley highly disliked the CBS hit The Munsters, part of a trend of fantasy shows at the time that included CBS's My Favorite Martian and Gilligan's Island, but did not interfere with Aubrey's decisions; Dann later said "It was the only time in CBS history that Paley completely abdicated running the network".
 Aubrey's "unwritten code" for programs was described in Life magazine:

 Feed the public little more than rural comedies, fast-moving detective dramas, and later, sexy dolls.
 No old people; the emphasis was on youth.
 No domestic servants, the mass audience wouldn't identify with maids.
 No serious problems to cope with.
 Every script had to be full of action.
 No physical infirmities.

 Exceptions existed, such as The Defenders with E.G. Marshall and Robert Reed as socially conscious attorneys, which ran for four years, or East Side/West Side with George C. Scott as a New York City social worker, which was cancelled after just one season despite receiving eight Emmy Award nominations.
 Aubrey defended charges of pandering to the public.
-"I felt that we had an obligation to reach the vast majority of most of the people," he said.
+"I felt that we had an obligation to reach the vast majority of most of the people", he said.
 "We made an effort to continue purposeful drama on TV, but we found out that people just don't want an anthology.
-They would rather tune in on Lucy."
+They would rather tune in on Lucy".
 Receptive of the nation becoming tired of high-culture programming and turning to sitcoms, Aubrey contributed to the "vast wasteland" of inferior TV.

 In 1962, a United States Senate committee investigating juvenile delinquency held hearings on sex on television and called executives from the three networks.
-The chairman, Senator Thomas J. Dodd, blasted "an unmistakable pattern", and informed the executives "you all seem to use the same terminology—to think alike—and to jam this stuff down the people's throat."
+The chairman, Senator Thomas J. Dodd, blasted "an unmistakable pattern", and informed the executives "you all seem to use the same terminology—to think alike—and to jam this stuff down the people's throat".
 Dodd accused Aubrey of putting "prurient sex" in the program Route 66 to boost ratings, and confronted him with the "bosoms, broads, and fun" quotation from a memorandum by CBS executive Howard G. Barnes following a meeting with the program's producers.
 Aubrey denied saying the phrase.
 He said that people in the business often shorthanded "wholesome, pretty girls" as "broads", and "attractive" as "bosoms".
 Another memorandum summarizing the same meeting, written by Screen Gems executive William Dozier, wrote: "There is not enough sex in the programs.
-Neither lead has gotten involved even for a single episode with the normal wants of a young man, namely to get involved with a girl or even to kiss her."
+Neither lead has gotten involved even for a single episode with the normal wants of a young man, namely to get involved with a girl or even to kiss her".